tacoinfra/tezos-kms/README.md

 ## Credits

-This library is written and maintained by [Luke Youngblood](https://github.com/lyoungblood) and [Keefer Taylor](https://github.com/keefertaylor).
+Harbinger is written and maintained by [Luke Youngblood](https://github.com/lyoungblood) and [Keefer Taylor](https://github.com/keefertaylor).